An uncontested divorce filing is defined as:

 Benefits of a Florida Uncontested Divorce

 There are many benefits of an uncontested divorce.
 If done properly, the entire case is packaged and settled long before it becomes a court case.
 Every contingency is discussed, prepared, signed, and settled.
-An uncontested divorce case in Florida usually proceeds rapidly to a final hearing that is characterized by happiness, relaxation, and can even be fun.
+An uncontested divorce case in Florida usually proceeds rapidly to a final hearing that is characterized by happiness, and relaxation, and can even be fun.
 The fact is that judges, attorneys, bailiffs, and spouses are all happy and relaxed during an uncontested divorce hearing.

 If there are children, the uncontested case also includes a detailed parenting plan.
 Parenting plans detail where the children will live, sleep, go to school, and where they will spend certain holidays.
 Many judges especially appreciate parents able to negotiate their own parenting agreement.
 Most family law professionals believe parents able to negotiate their own uncontested parenting plan have a high degree of success in future co-parenting.

 The greatest benefit to successfully filing an uncontested divorce case is the lack of a “lifetime grudge match.”
 There are no official statistics but it is very clear that contested cases produce a stream of court litigation in future disputes.
-People that are angry from their original case tend to feel the outcome was unfair and they continue to desire to correct the original injustice.
+People that are angry about their original case tend to feel the outcome was unfair and they continue to desire to correct the original injustice.

 Florida Uncontested Divorce Requirements

 An uncontested divorce is simple for an experienced attorney but can fail when the correct documents are not present.
-Many people mistakenly file a Simplified Divorce after getting advice from a paralegal service.
+Many people mistakenly file for a Simplified Divorce after getting advice from a paralegal service.
 Simplified Divorces are uncontested – but they have certain requirements that can complicate the divorce process.
 That seems to not make sense – but it is an established fact.
 Uncontested divorces address a very serious situation and have serious consequences.
 Mistakes tend to surface years after the case is done, and are very difficult to fix.

-Aside from a perfect drafted petition, answer to the petition, and supporting documents, you will need a properly drafted marital settlement agreement and good parenting plan.
+Aside from a perfectly drafted petition, answer to the petition, and supporting documents, you will need a properly drafted marital settlement agreement and a good parenting plan.
 A frequent roadblock is the desire to set child support at a number that does not match legal requirements.
 To address that issue, you will need a Motion to Deviate from Child Support Guidelines, and a legally supportable reason for the deviation.

 Many people confuse an “uncontested divorce” with the fact that both spouses agree to be single.
 But to truly satisfy the requirements, you must both have a plan for money, debt, parenting time, and division of personal items.
 The two of you must agree on every single issue.
 And the uncontested divorce filing must be a complete, properly drafted, all-encompassing set of documents that fulfill all court requirements.